aFuzzyBear/astro-ui/components/XElement/README.md

 ## How to use

+`XElement` lets you generate simple HTML Elements and complex Web-Components with JS from a single place.
+This provides the component with a form of *Element encapsulation* for fine-grained interactivity and dynamism.

-XElement directly ties in JS to your HTML Element directly, this gives you complete granular control over the Element with JS directly from a single interface.
+It'll let you choose how to directly tie in JS to your HTML Element.

 And it is really simple to use, take a look over some of these examples.

 ```astro
 ---